91 wildfires burn across Florida; thousands evacuated

 (CNN)Thousands of homes have been evacuated as firefighters continue to battle 91 wildfires across Florida, the state's forest service said.

-Since Thursday, more than 25,000 acres have burned in the state, Florida Forest Service spokesman Joe Zwierzchowski told CNN.
+Since Thursday, more than 25,000 acres have burned in the state, Florida Forest Service spokesman Joe Zwierzchowski told CNN on Friday.

 "The state is really dry.
 Thank God we have the firefighters we have all around the state," Florida Governor Rick Scott told reporters.

 Out of the 91 wildfires, two fires caused the evacuation of thousands of homes in central and southwest Florida.